-These symptoms may be signs of severe illness or malabsorption.
+These may be symptoms of severe illness or malabsorption.

 In order to find out the cause, your doctor will ask questions about how long you’ve had floating stools, your diet, your medical history, and other symptoms.

-If they suspect an underlying medical condition, your doctor may order blood or stool tests to try to diagnose the specific cause of your floating stools.
+If they suspect an underlying medical condition, your doctor may order blood or stool tests to diagnose the specific cause of your floating stools.